DavidWells/davidwells.io-v1/content/blog/2016-04-29-the-serverless-revolution.md

 **Instead, focus on the real problems you are solving and where you provide value.**

-Focus on how to get more users, marketing, and the 20 million other things far more important to your business.
+Focus on how to get more users, marketing, and 20 million other things far more important to your business.

 Stop worrying about "how are our server boxes doing?
 Do we need to update anything?
 Are we secure?
 What the hell is heart bleed?
 Will we scale of we get featured on Oprah? etc."

 # Interested in learning more?

-Here are some the resources I've been using to get up to speed AWS lambda.
+Here are some of the resources I've been using to get up to speed AWS lambda.

 - [The lambda docs](https://aws.amazon.com/lambda/getting-started/)
 - [User Auth example with AWS lambda](https://github.com/danilop/LambdAuth)